jdreaver/rust-os/README.md

 - Task struct access: investigate not hiding all tasks (or just the current tasks) inside the big scheduler lock.
 Are there situations where it is okay to modify a task if the scheduler is running concurrently?
 Can we lock individual tasks?
 Is this inviting a deadlock?
   - For example, putting a task to sleep or waking it up.
 Is this bad to do concurrently with the scheduler?
 Maybe instead of calling this the "state" it can be thought of as a "state intent", which the scheduler should action next time it changes the task's scheduling.
 Wait queues and channels do this, but they need a scheduler lock under the hood.
 - Stack size: figure out why stacks need to be so large when compiling in debug mode.
 Is Rust putting a ton of debug info on the stack?
+- Memory mapping
+  - Make a doc like <https://www.kernel.org/doc/Documentation/x86/x86_64/mm.txt>, and perhaps a static array of regions that other modules use
+  - Hard-code the expected kernel offset and direct map memory offset from limine and assert it is what we expect
+  - Consider abandoning the default limine memory mapping and making our own.
+  - Map all physical memory starting at `0xffff_8000_0000_0000`.
+Limine just does 4 GiB, but make sure to do it all
+  - Consider a `KernelAddress` that wraps `VirtAddr` and can be converted to `PhysAddr` by just subtracting
 - Synchronization primitives
   - Mutex (not spinlock "mutex") that handles sleeping and waking
     - We can use `WaitQueue` along with `send_single_consumer` for wakeups.
 (The primary lock mechanism is still an atomic bool)